 - A workplace that is more conducive to allowing violence to happen

 Workplace violence prevention training can help mitigate all three factors.
-Here are seven ways to make your training work.
+Here are seven steps to take to make sure your workplace violent prevention training is effective:

 1. Analyze your workplace